 Up until now, only men who played for Scottish clubs had been selected for the national side.
 Following a long period of debate about whether Anglo-Scots should be eligible for selection, the SFA Committee agreed unanimously to select in future the best players in Great Britain qualified by birth to play for Scotland.

 Queen's Park had been drawn away to Celtic in the first round proper of the Scottish Cup.
 The tie should have taken place on Saturday 11 January but the Parkhead pitch was frostbound.
 The match went ahead on the following Saturday and, to quote the North British Daily Mail, Queen's Park "defeated their powerful opponents on their own ground in a manner that completely astonished all who witnessed the contest."
 There was little between the sides initially but Queen's began to get on top and took the lead when Peter Meechan put the ball in his own net when trying to clear a John Cameron shot.
 Celtic equalised from a Dan Doyle penalty kick after Hugh Smith had been harshly adjudged to have tripped Johnny Madden.
 The Parkhead men were immediately back on the attack and a sweeping move ended with Sandy McMahon heading them into a 2-1 lead.
 Early in the second half, it was Queen's Park's turn to be awarded a penalty kick for a foul by John King and Willie Lambie levelled the scores.
 The Spiders then took the lead when Lambie set up Willie Stewart to find the net from close range.
 Queen's finished the stronger side and, with two minutes to go, Bob McColl blasted a shot towards goal and the ball glanced off 'keeper Dan McArthur's hands into the net.
 It was an excellent, if unexpected, 4-2 victory for Queen's Park.
 Some 26,000 paid at the gate at Celtic Park so the total attendance would have been around 28,000.
+The Queen's players had trained consistently for the four weeks leading up to the cup tie and this clearly paid off.

 Queen's Park's second round Scottish Cup tie came only a week after the triumph at Parkhead.
 The Spiders' opponents were Port Glasgow Athletic.
-The Renfrewshire side were not expected to provide much of a challenge and the crowd was only around the 3,000 mark.
+The Renfrewshire side were not expected to provide much of a challenge and the crowd at Hampden Park was only around the 3,000 mark.
 Queen's Park were three ahead at the interval, with goals from Willie Stewart, Willie Lambie and Bob McColl.
 Shortly after the interval, Willie Stewart made the score 4-0 after 'keeper James Conlin had fisted the ball out.
 Further goals followed from Bob McColl (2), Willie Lambie and Willie Stewart to make the final score 8-1 for the Spiders.

 A week later, Queen's Park visited the Ayrshire town of Beith for the first time in 15 years.
 After heavy rain, the Muirfield pitch was a quagmire and good play was difficult.
 Queen's Park won 8-1.
 The Ardrossan and Saltcoats Herald gave the scorers of seven of Queen's goals as Howie (3), Lambie (2), Berry and Stewart.
 The Beith goal was credited to Chalmers.